Hmmmm. Smell that? Isn’t it lovely? But why? And how? Let us explain

 However, the method by which that compound reaches our noses has been the subject of debate.
-Now, though, a group of mechanical engineers have published a paper in Nature that explains the process.
+However, in 2017, a group of mechanical engineers published a paper in Nature that explains the process.

 Using high-speed cameras and fluorescent dye, the researchers filmed drops of water which fell on different types of soil.

 When a raindrop hits the soil at the right speed, air bubbles – no wider than the width of a human hair – are trapped underneath.
 As they rise up to reach the surface, they burst, catapulting hundreds more smaller droplets into the air.
 Some of these droplets carry both geosmin and bacteria, with the bacteria able to survive in the tiny droplet for around an hour.
 Once in the air, the bacteria can then be moved further by the wind.

 "It's very similar to what happens if you pour a glass of champagne or any carbonated beverage and you see that fizz on top," said Cullen Buie, a mechanical engineer at the Massachusetts Institute of Technology and one of the authors of the paper.
 In carbonated drinks, the bubbles are obviously carbon dioxide, whereas in this case, the bubbles are air.

 However, this is not just a point of interest – sometimes, the bacteria moved into the air by the droplets can be harmful.
 An infectious, and potentially fatal, disease called melioidosis spreads during the rainy season in Southeast Asia and northern Australia and this research was inspired in part by the desire to understand the link between the rain and the disease.